 Know your styles: transitional kitchens

-So just what are transitional kitchens and what’s so confusing about them?
+In this edition, we’re talking about the confusing trend of transitional kitchens.
+What’s so confusing about them?
 Well, simply put it’s a style that is just incredibly hard to pin down.
 It could perhaps be best described as a ‘neither here nor there’ style that blends retro and traditional influences with chic contemporary styles to create something which is wholly new.

 At any rate, it’s an incredible style that is popular the world over.
 So, here’s our top tips for recognising it and achieving it in your own home!